agc93/vortex-showcase/docs/content/en/docs/_index.md

 ---

 {{% pageinfo %}}
-This site includes only the guides for getting started with CnCRV and managing C&C Remastered mods with Vortex.
-For help with Vortex, check out the [Vortex Support page](https://www.nexusmods.com/about/vortex/).
+This site includes only the guides for getting started with Vortex Showcase specifically.
+For help with Vortex itself, check out the [Vortex Support page](https://www.nexusmods.com/about/vortex/).
 {{% /pageinfo %}}

-Welcome to the User Guide for the C&C Remastered for Vortex project!
+Welcome to the User Guide for the Vortex Showcase project!
 Navigate the documentation using the links on the sidebar.

-Documentation for how to get started with the extension, as well as how to manage your mods is available.
-Remember, these docs are also [open-source](https://github.com/agc93/vortex-cncremastered) and contributions are always welcome!
+Documentation for how to get started with the extension, as well as how to start creating your own showcases is available.
+Remember, these docs are also [open-source](https://github.com/agc93/vortex-showcase) and contributions are always welcome!